tejaswini972/MCW-Enterprise-ready-cloud/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

     Azure blueprints build on top of Azure templates.
 Each blueprint specifies a collection of artifacts to deploy---these can include templates, policy, and role-based access control permissions.

     Unlike templates, blueprints are stored and managed inside Azure.
 They are fully versioned, and each deployment is tracked.
-This allows you to easily identify all deployments of a particular blueprint.
+This allows you to easily identify all deployments of a blueprint.
 The blueprint version for each deployment is also tracked, enabling controlled roll-out of updated versions across deployments.

 3. **Design:** How can the Cloud Governance team prevent best-practice reference implementation deployments from being modified outside of their control?